SnehaTanwar006/SnehaTanwar006/README.md

 ### About Me

+My work sits at the intersection of hardware constraints, machine learning, and human-centric design.
+I am currently pursuing an undergraduate degree in **Electrical & Computer Engineering (ECE)** at the **Thapar Institute of Engineering & Technology (TIET)**, where I focus on developing novel, patentable solutions.

 - 🎓 Student at **Thapar Institute of Engineering & Technology**
 - ⚡ Interested in **Python, AI/ML, Web Development, Automation, and Embedded Systems**
 - 🧠 I enjoy turning ideas into practical projects that actually solve something